EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 * Gathering and labeling training images
 * Preparing training data (generating TFRecords and label map)

 This tutorial uses the same Anaconda virtual environment, files, and directory structure that was set up in the previous one.
+I'll continue to use my playing card detector as an example.
+I'll show the steps needed to train, convert, and run a quantized TensorFlow Lite version of my playing card detector model. *(I might use a different example if I can think of a better one!)*

 Parts 2 and 3 of this guide will go on to show how to deploy this newly trained TensorFlow Lite model on the Raspberry Pi or an Android device.
 If you're not feeling up to training and converting your own TensorFlow Lite model, you can skip Part 1 and use my custom-trained TFLite bird detection model (link to be added later) or use the [TF Lite starter detection model](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip) (taken from https://www.tensorflow.org/lite/models/object_detection/overview) for Part 2 or Part 3.